 - Larson DM, Menssen KM, Sharkey SW, et al. "False-positive" cardiac catheterization laboratory activation among patients with suspected ST-segment elevation myocardial infarction.
 JAMA 2007;298:2754-60.

 - Chang AM, Shofer FS, Tabas JA, Magid DJ, McCusker CM, Hollander JE.
 Lack of association between left bundle-branch block and acute myocardial infarction in symptomatic ED patients.
 Am J Emerg Med 2009;27:916-21.

 - Lopes RD, Siha H, Fu Y, et al. Diagnosing acute myocardial infarction in patients with left bundle branch block.
 Am J Cardiol 2011;108:782-8.

 - Jain S, Ting HT, Bell M, et al. Utility of left bundle branch block as a diagnostic criterion for acute myocardial infarction.
 Am J Cardiol 2011;107:1111-6.

-Keywords: Angina, Unstable, Biological Markers, Bundle of His, Bundle-Branch Block, Cardiac Catheterization, Coronary Angiography, Coronary Artery Disease, Echocardiography, Electrocardiography, Fibrinolysis, Heart Conduction System, Heart Failure, Heart Valve Diseases, Hypertrophy, Left Ventricular, Myocardial Infarction, Infarction, Myocardium, Percutaneous Coronary Intervention, Thrombolytic Therapy, Troponin, Ventricular Remodeling, Acute Coronary Syndrome
+Keywords: Angina, Unstable, Biomarkers, Bundle of His, Bundle-Branch Block, Cardiac Catheterization, Coronary Angiography, Coronary Artery Disease, Echocardiography, Electrocardiography, Fibrinolysis, Heart Conduction System, Heart Failure, Heart Valve Diseases, Hypertrophy, Left Ventricular, Myocardial Infarction, Infarction, Myocardium, Percutaneous Coronary Intervention, Thrombolytic Therapy, Troponin, Ventricular Remodeling, Acute Coronary Syndrome

 < Back to Listings